LL.B., University of Victoria, 2003

 Daniel also advises underwriters on a variety of capital market transactions involving numerous real estate investment trusts.

-Dan is recognized as a Leading Lawyer to Watch in the area of Property Development in the 2017 edition of The Canadian Legal Lexpert® Directory.
+Daniel is recognized as a Leading Lawyer to Watch in the area of Property Development in the 2017 edition of The Canadian Legal Lexpert® Directory.
+He was also honoured with a 2017 Lexpert Rising Stars - Leading Lawyers Under 40.

 Prior to joining Wildeboer Dellelce LLP, Daniel practised commercial real estate at Goodmans LLP for eight years.